Filament Pairs, Dynamic Partitions, and Spiders for Post-Singularly Finite Entire Functions

-\section{Itineraries and Boundary Symbols}
+\section{Itineraries and boundary symbols}

 The main purpose of dynamic partitions is to distinguish points combinatorially in terms of itineraries.
-The itinerary of a point (or, more precisely, its orbit) is the sequence of partition sectors the point visits under iteration.
-This section discusses the case when some points land on the partition boundary.
-This boundary consists of (possibly extended) dreadlocks and their landing points, all of which are periodic and map under $f$ in the first step to a (possibly extended) dreadlock that lands at a singular value.
+The itinerary of a point (or, more precisely, of an orbit) is the sequence of partition sectors the point visits under iteration.
+This section discusses the case when the orbit of a point lands on the partition boundary.
+This boundary consists of (possibly extended) filaments and their landing points.
+These landing points are (pre-)periodic and map under $f$ in the first step to a (possibly extended) filament that lands at a singular value.

-The points on the dreadlocks escape.
-Our focus is on the (pre\nobreakdash-)periodic boundary points: for a non-extended dreadlock, this is the landing point in the Julia set; for an extended dreadlock, we have the (pre\nobreakdash-)periodic landing point in the Fatou set, as well as the landing point of the associated non-extended dreadlock which is in the Julia set on the boundary of the Fatou component into which the dreadlock is extended.
+There are several types of points on boundary filaments: every point on a filament escapes, so it has an external address; this case will be discussed in Section~\ref{Sub:BoundariesExtAddr}.
+If a boundary filament is non-extended, then its landing point is a (pre-)periodic point in the Julia set, and several filaments can land at the same point.
+This case is treated in Section~\ref{Sub:NonExtFilament}.
+If a boundary filament is extended, then we have the endpoint, which is in the Fatou set, and it can also be the landing point of several filaments; see Section~\ref{Sub:ExtFilament}.
+Finally, an extended filament contains the landing point of the non-extended filament, which is a (pre-)periodic point in the Julia set, but it is not on any other filament; this case is discussed in Section~\ref{Sub:IntermediateFilamentPoint} (the points in the extended filament along the internal ray in the Fatou set, other than the endpoint, have the same combinatorics).

-We start with a point $p$ in the Julia set.
-We distinguish the two cases whether $p$ is on an extended dreadlock or not.

-\hide{ [[ As we are mainly interested in (pre\nobreakdash-)periodic points, we start by characterizing (pre\nobreakdash-)periodic points that lie on the partition boundary.
-Furthermore, we are only going to look at (pre\nobreakdash-)periodic points in the Julia set for now.
-Given a (pre\nobreakdash-)periodic point $p\in\partial\extended{\mathcal{D}}\cap\mathcal{J}(\extended{f})$, we distinguish two cases based on whether the image of $p$ is a singular value or not. ]] }
+Every boundary filament is a preimage of a (possibly extended) filament that lands at a singular value.
+Most interesting are those preimages that land either at a critical point, or at a tract in the extended complex plane.
+However, in general a singular value has regular preimages in $\C$ (so that a neighborhood in $\C$ of this preimage maps univalently to a neighborhood of the singular value), and there are preimage filaments that land at such regular preimages.
+Among all boundary filaments, they land alone at their respective landing points, and we call these \emph{trivial boundary filaments} because they contribute to the partition boundary only in a trivial way.